-The financial statements of the Company have been prepared on the historical cost basis, except for certain financial assets measured at fair value.
+The financial statements of the Company have been prepared on the historical cost basis, except for certain financial assets measured at fair value and certain financial instruments carried at amortized cost.

-Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.
+Historical cost is generally based on the fair value of the consideration given in exchange DUM JAU OF INTERNAL REVENUE REVENUE REGANDANCE SOUTH JOR for goods and services.